 Increasing freight levels, new federal regulations and tightening capacity are driving freight rates higher and, in some markets, making it harder to secure a load.
 The Wall Street Journal has reported that a nationwide truck shortage is forcing thousands of shippers to choose to either postpone all but the most important deliveries or pay dearly to jump to the front of the line.

-Transportation demand has spurred trucking companies to charge as much as 30 percent more for long-distance routes compared with prices a year ago, Bloomberg News reported.
+Transportation demand has spurred trucking companies to charge as much as 30% more for long-distance routes compared with prices a year ago, Bloomberg News reported.

 The Need for Reliability

 For shippers that are either having difficulty securing capacity or are paying dearly for it, leasing can allow them to take control of their freight spend by moving transportation in-house without the hassles associated with owning a fleet.
 Leasing allows private companies to experience greater reliability over shipments and delivery times, and ensures capacity.